-When Tom's mother and sister are found slain in their Kentucky home, Tom knows Susie and her kissing-cousin are behind it, but proving it is an all-together different matter.
-The following year, Susie's own parents, Bob and Florence Newsom, and paternal grandmother Hattie Newsom would also become victims of the murderous duo.
+When Tom's mother and sister were found slain in their Kentucky home, Tom knew Susie and her kissing-cousin were behind it, but proving it was an altogether different matter.
+The following year, Susie's own parents Bob and Florence Newsom, and paternal grandmother Hattie Newsom, would also become victims of the murderous duo.

-After the death of Mr. and Mrs. Newsom, police learn the couple, realizing the snowballing craziness in their own daughter, had agreed to testify for Tom in Court hearings regarding custody.
-It became all too clear to investigators that Susie and Fitz are knocking off witnesses, or anyone they deemed against them.
+After the death of Mr. and Mrs. Newsom, police learn the couple, realizing their daughter's snowballing craziness, had agreed to testify for Tom in Court hearings regarding custody.
+It became all too clear to investigators that Susie and Fitz are knocking off witnesses and anyone they deemed against them.

-Just as police were ready to make their arrests on June 3, 1985, Fitz and Susie, loading her 9 and 10 year old sons into Fitz's car, took off,with police hot on their tails.
-When Fitz suddenly brings the vehicle to a halt in the middle of the street, police believe the couple may surrender.
+Just as police were ready to make their arrests on June 3, 1985, Fitz and Susie, loading her 9 and 10 year-old-sons into Fitz's car, took off with police hot on their tail.
+When Fitz suddenly brought the vehicle to a halt in the middle of the street, police believed the couple would surrender.

 Until an explosion rocked the street.

 Fitz Kleener and Susie Newsom, in a final act of defiance, had rigged a bomb to the bottom of the car and when the end was near, went out in a blaze, taking Susie's young boys with them.